marcelotduarte/cx_Freeze/doc/src/setup_script.rst

     python setup.py build_exe --help
     Options for 'build_exe' command:
-    --build-exe (-b)        directory for built executables and dependent files --optimize (-O)         optimization level: -O1 for "python -O", -O2 for "python -OO" and -O0 to disable [default: -O0] --excludes (-e)         comma-separated list of modules to exclude --includes (-i)         comma-separated list of modules to include --packages (-p)         comma-separated list of packages to include, which includes all submodules in the package
+      --build-exe (-b)        directory for built executables and dependent files --includes (-i)         comma-separated list of modules to include --excludes (-e)         comma-separated list of modules to exclude --packages (-p)         comma-separated list of packages to include, which includes all submodules in the package
       --replace-paths         comma-separated list of paths to replace in included modules, using the form <search>=<replace>
       --path                  comma-separated list of paths to search for modules;
                               the default value is sys.path (use only if you know what you are doing)
       --include-path          comma-separated list of paths to modify the search for modules
-    --no-compress           create a zipfile with no compression --constants             comma-separated list of constants to include --bin-includes          list of files to include when determining dependencies of binary files that would normally be excluded
+      --constants             comma-separated list of constants to include --bin-includes          list of files to include when determining dependencies of binary files that would normally be excluded
       --bin-excludes          list of files to exclude when determining dependencies of binary files that would normally be included
       --bin-path-includes     list of paths from which to include files when determining dependencies of binary files
       --bin-path-excludes     list of paths from which to exclude files when determining dependencies of binary files
       --include-files (-f)    list of tuples of additional files to include in distribution
       --zip-includes          list of tuples of additional files to include in zip file
       --zip-include-packages  comma-separated list of packages to include in the zip file (or * for all) [default: none] --zip-exclude-packages  comma-separated list of packages to exclude from the zip file and place in the file system instead (or * for all) [default: *]
+      --zip-filename          filename for the shared zipfile (.zip) [default: library.zip or None if --no-compress is used] --no-compress           create a zip file with no compression (See also -- zip-filename)
-    --silent (-s)           suppress all output except warnings (equivalent to --silent-level=1)
+      --optimize (-O)         optimization level: -O1 for "python -O", -O2 for "python -OO" and -O0 to disable [default: -O0] --silent (-s)           suppress all output except warnings (equivalent to --silent-level=1)
       --silent-level          suppress output from build_exe command. level 0: get all messages; [default] level 1: suppress
                               information messages, but still get warnings;
                               (equivalent to --silent) level 2: suppress missing missing-module warnings level 3: suppress all
                               warning messages
       --include-msvcr         include the Microsoft Visual C runtime files

 install